jlangch/venice/doc/readme/ipc.md

-ACLs define list of access permissions for principals on a destination.
+ACLs define a list of access permissions for principals on a destination.
 Five access modes can be used to to define permissions: